 Alaska Coastal Brown Bear Tour Video

-This tour departs from Kodiak Island via private charter flight to our home for the next week.
-A 70′ boat.
+This coastal brown bear tour departs from Kodiak Island via private charter flight to our home for the next week.
+A 96′ boat, freshly renovated and sparkling like nothing else on the coast.
 We’ll use this boat to move up and down the coast of the incomparable Katmai National Park.
 You’ll get to explore world famous Hallo Bay, Kukak bay, or head over to Geographic Harbor.
 Katmai National Park and the Alaska Peninsula simply offers the world’s greatest brown bear photography.

 This mobility has 2 benefits to our photography.

 1) Variety.
 We’ll even have the freedom to look for nesting eagles, different backgrounds and locations, behaviors, and different bears.

 2) Flexibility; we can move with tides, weather patterns, etc, to give ourselves the best opportunities at some great photography.